 Coverage begins on the first day of the month, following 60 calendar days from the date of employment.

 Basic Life Insurance

-For a low cost premium, a $5,000 term life insurance plan is offered to benefit eligible employees.
+For a low-cost premium, a $5,000 term life insurance plan is offered to benefit eligible employees.
 Employees that elect health insurance coverage are automatically covered by the basic life insurance.

 Optional Life Insurance

 This employee-pay-all benefit is offered to provide economic support for your family.
 This term insurance allows you to increase your coverage up to eight times your annual base salary.
 Term insurance covers you and pays your designated beneficiary.
 This policy has no cash value.
-Further, the life insurance is not an investment policy.
-Lower rates are provided for employees who are non-smokers for a least one full year.
+Further, life insurance is not an investment policy.
+Lower rates are provided for employees who are non-smokers for at least one full year.
 Changes to your smoker status may be changed at each annual open enrollment, effective for July 1st.

 You must have Basic Life Insurance to enroll in Optional Life Insurance.
 The monthly premium is determined by your age and base salary.

 Long Term Disability Insurance